Maximilian-Winter/Bite-Programming-Language/README.md

 Most of Language Features are implemented.

 Still has to be integrated into unity!
+An early test of the integration can be found [here](https://github.com/Maximilian-Winter/BiteUnity).

 ToDo:
 * Finish implementation of private and public access modifiers